albertov19/PolkaTools/README.md

 `getStakingAddress` fetches all the addresses that are staking and their total in either `moonbeam` or `moonriver` (input with yargs like `node getStakingAddress.js --network moonbeam`)

 `getStakingData` gets staking data from all collators

+`nestAsDerivatives` nests as derivative calls to as many levels as desired and provided the encoded call data

 `sendSubstrateTx` script to send a simple tx using the Substrate API, only works with SR25519 accounts (not Moonriver!).
 You need to provide the origin account mnemonic.
 Not safe for production!